rpazyaquian/wdi_3_rails_miniproject/README.md

 * Outputs job attribute as a properly formatted string.
   * e.g. :tank --> "Tank", :dps --> "DPS", :healer -> "Healer"
   * Is there a nicer way to do this than a conditional statement?

+# Testing Controllers and Views

+I understand the concept behind testing Models, but testing Controllers and Views is a little different...